 The company has a long history, dating back into the 1800's.
-In 1864 the company was founded in London, England under the name T. Webster and Co.
-In the next century, in 1925 the company moved from London to Liverpool.
-It was much later, in 1964 when the company changed its name to Diamine.
+The company began in 1864, in London, England, under the name T. Webster and Co.
+In 1925 the company moved from London to Liverpool.
+Then, many years later, in 1964 the company changed its name to what we know today, Diamine.

-This is a major producer of ink as in addition to producing the Diamine line, the company also produces inks for other company, under the respective company label.
-They have made ink for Yard-o-Led and Conway-Stewart to name a few.
-In 2003, when the company introduced its ink to the North American market, that Diamine issues inks under its own name.
+In addition to producing their ownh line of inks, the company also produces inks for other companies such as Yard-o-Led and Conway-Stewart to name a few.
+In 2003, the company entered the North American market with inks under the Diamine brand.

 The 80 ml ink bottle is very attractive.
-It looks good sitting on your desk.
-It is deep enough to handle the big nibs of the M1000 or OMAS Paragon pen.
-So you have a ink that can be used.
+It is deep enough to handle the big nibs of the Pelikan M1000 or OMAS Paragon pens.
 The wider bottom provides stability for the bottle, but creates it own challenges as the ink level in the bottle gets to almost the end.

-In 2010 Diamine changed the brand naming and packaging of its ink.
+In 2010 Diamine changed the branding of different lines of fountain pen inks.
 Gone are the Old English and New Century designations of lines of ink.
-Now it is simply Diamine Fountain Pen Ink and the bottles and boxes have a gray/black colour scheme.
+Now it is simply Diamine Fountain Pen Ink.

 Colours.
-You have them.
+You have certainly have choices.
 I think there are 15 different inks in the blue family.
 The different colours can have very subtle changes.

 In terms of drying time and flow, I find the ink to be overall, very good.
 I have found, however, some variances with different colours.
 There have been some variations but the drying time of ink is dependent on a number of factors that include: humidity, paper and the nib (amount of ink on the paper).

-One colour that I really liked, but had difficulties with was Majestic Blue.
-It was a new colour released in 2009 and one of my Inks of Note.
-I found the ink tends to take just a bit longer to dry on the paper.
+One colour that I really liked, but had difficulties with, is Majestic Blue.
+It was a new colour released in 2009.
+I found the ink tends to take just a bit too long to dry on the paper.
 While this was the colour of colour for me, I found the ink did not perform well in Montegrappa pens.
 This, was not only my experience, but in talking about this with members of my local pen club, I found others also had that experience.

 In 2009 Diamine started to produce 30 ml plastic bottles.
 I refer to these as sampler bottles as they are one way to sample a variety of colours without getting the full 80 ml bottle.
 The bottles are small, and a Pelikan M1000 pen just barely makes it into the bottle.